 Fear: I’m not in good enough shape to be a runner.
 I’ll hurt myself and not even finish.

-I hope these steps inspire you to feel the fear and decide to do it anyway.
 Allowing your fear to be your reality is like running while carrying a sandbag.
-It is draining and slows you down.
+It’s draining and slows you down.
 These three steps will bust through your fears and free you from comparison, self-doubt, and limiting beliefs.

 There is nothing more powerful than publicly outing your fear!
 So let’s hear it: